Beachcomber’s 50 years

 It was February 2nd, 1972 when our family moved to Fort Bragg.
-We came from Southern California with an over loaded, broken down trailer with all of our family's possessions.
-We pulled into the Beachcomber Motel and as my Father and I walked towards the office to speak with the woman who still owned and operated it, I glanced back at the old car and leaning trailer and could hardly believe we actually made it.
-After 600 miles and four days of mechanical breakdowns, we were all very happy to be there.
+We came from Southern California with an overloaded, broken-down trailer stuffed with everything we owned.
+We pulled into the Beachcomber Motel and as my father and I walked into the office to speak with the woman who still owned and operated it, I glanced back at the car and leaning trailer and could hardly believe we actually made it.
+After six hundred miles and four days of mechanical breakdowns, we were all very glad to be there.

 “Are you as happy to see us as we are to see you?”
 Dad asked the woman.

 “Not really” she replied.
 “I’ve decided I don’t want to sell it.”

 Being barely 16 years old at the time, I didn’t really understand the implications of such a statement.
 My Dad’s calm but straight forward response was,